- Fall: May 1

 Please note that there are a limited number of spaces available to study abroad students in classes on the UNSW Art & Design campus.
 If you are interested in courses on this campus, be sure to complete your application materials early.

-Students interested in a Media Studies internship are required to find their own internship placement.
-For assistance in doing so, contact your IFSA program advisor for more information.
+Media Studies Internship- Students interested in a Media Studies Internship are required to find their own internship placement.
+For assistance in doing so, contact your IFSA program advisor for more information

 University of New South Wales students have the option of engaging in research for academic credit during their semester abroad.
 You will need to find a researcher to be your advisor and include you in their lab.
-Once you find a researcher, IFSA and UNSW will help you make the connection and make sure you’re enrolled in the research course.
-Research students will do the internship in place of one of their four regular UNSW courses and it is worth 4 US semester credit hours.
+Once you find a researcher, IFSA and UNSW will help you make the connection and make sure you're enrolled in the research course.
+A research project replaces one regular class at UNSW and is worth 4 U.S. semester credit hours.

-Please be aware that the research class (REGZ9212) is recorded as a pass/fail grade rather than a A-F letter grade.
-You will need to contact your study abroad advisor to be sure that your home university will accept pass/fail credit to transfer back to your home institution.
+Please be aware that the research class (REGZ9212) is recorded as a p[ass/fail grade rather than a A-F letter grade.
+You will need to contact your study abroad advisor to be sure that your home university will accept pass/fail credit to transfer back to youir home institution.

 Housing & Meals